tinacms/tina.io/content/docs/cli-overview.md

 ### `tinacms server:waitForDB` (Experimental)

 > To run this command, you must have a valid `.tina/client.ts` file.
-[Read here](/docs/tina-cloud/dashboard/projects/#read-only-tokens) to learn how to create one.
+This file is created with the [`init command`](/docs/cli-overview/#init).

 `server:waitForDB` will block startup until the Content API's indexing process responds with `complete` or `failed`.
-For `complete`, any subprocess will be run.
+For `complete`, any subprocess will then be run.
 For `failed`, an error message will be displayed and startup will exit.

 #### Optional parameters